-Expense Responsible Party NKU Boone County Schools Laboratory and other fees associated with specific courses х Professional liability insurance For NKU faculty For Boone County Schools faculty
+Expense Responsible Party NKU Boone County School District Laboratory and other fees associated with specific courses x Professional liability insurance For NKU faculty For Boone County School District faculty

-Participating high school students will be responsible for the cost of textbooks, digital content, and/or eResources unless otherwise covered by the school district.
+Participating high school students will be responsible for the cost of course materials (textbooks, digital content, eResources, etc.) unless otherwise covered by the school district.
 This information is shared with students prior to the start of each semester and may be accessible through NKU's Bookstore website.